 I was surprised to find that Ms. Giardini lives in my hometown of Vancouver, is the daughter of novelist Carol Shields, is qualified as a lawyer, has been active in literary associations and in legal aspects of women’s issues, and is president of a Canadian subsidiary of a US lumber company.
 This because I found Advice, her second novel, oddly lacking dramatic coherence.
-I mean that interesting, surprising, and emotional characters and themes pop up, but it’s as though having walked through life’s market and gathered and saved, as fiction writers do, a basket of wonderful ideas and experiences, when Ms. Giardini tossed them together and gave it all a good shake the resulting salad wasn’t a convincingly human or graceful experience.
+I mean that interesting, surprising, and emotional characters and themes pop up, but it’s as though having walked through life’s market and gathered and saved, as fiction writers do, a basket of wonderful ideas and experiences, when Ms. Giardini tossed them together and gave it all a good shake the resulting salad didn’t support a completely satisfying experience.

 Quickly reading reviews to refamiliarize myself with the plot, I see I’m in the minority in holding that opinion, but that’s my story…